cyverse-archive/Nibblonian/README.markdown

 ----------------------
 Shares a file or directory with another user.
 The user being shared with is given read-only access to all of the parent directories as well.
 This allows the user to drill down to the shared file/directory from the "Shared" section of the data management window.

+Note that "users" and "paths" are always lists, even if only one user or path is specified.

 Action: "share"

 Error codes: ERR_NOT_A_USER, ERR_BAD_OR_MISSING_FIELD, ERR_DOES_NOT_EXIST, ERR_NOT_OWNER